ipfs/ipfs-docs/docs/concepts/file-systems.md

 ## Unix File System (UnixFS)

-When you add a _file_ to IPFS it might be too big to fit in a single block, so it needs metadata to link all its blocks together.
+When you add a _file_ to IPFS, it might be too big to fit in a single block, so it needs metadata to link all its blocks together.
 UnixFS is a [protocol-buffers](https://developers.google.com/protocol-buffers/)-based format for describing files, directories, and symlinks in IPFS.
 This data format is used to represent files and all their links and metadata in IPFS.
 UnixFS creates a block (or a tree of blocks) of linked objects.

 UnixFS currently has [Javascript](https://github.com/ipfs/js-ipfs-unixfs) and [Go](https://github.com/ipfs/go-ipfs/tree/b3faaad1310bcc32dc3dd24e1919e9edf51edba8/unixfs) implementations.
 These implementations have modules written in to run different functions: